Equation of state (cosmology): Acceleration of cosmic inflation

-Hypothetical phantom energy would have an equation of state $w < -1$, and would cause a Big Rip.
+Hypothetical phantom dark energy would have an equation of state $w < -1$, and would cause a Big Rip.
 Using the existing data, it is still impossible to distinguish between phantom $w < -1$ and non-phantom $w \ge -1$.

 Fluids

 In an expanding universe, fluids with larger equations of state disappear more quickly than those with smaller equations of state.
 This is the origin of the flatness and monopole problems of the Big Bang: curvature has $w = -1/3$ and monopoles have $w = 0$, so if they were around at the time of the early Big Bang, they should still be visible today.
 These problems are solved by cosmic inflation which has $w \approx -1$.
 Measuring the equation of state of dark energy is one of the largest efforts of observational cosmology.
 By accurately measuring $w$, it is hoped that the cosmological constant could be distinguished from quintessence which has $w \ne -1$.